lucagaetani/Families_ShareGingerTeam/README.md

 First of all download the project or clone the repository.
 We recommend you to use [nvm](https://github.com/nvm-sh/nvm) to select the right version of nodejs to use.
-To run this project you need to use nodejs version 10.14.2, run your cmd as administrator:
+To run this project you need to use nodejs version 10.14.2, and supervisor, run your cmd as administrator:

 ```sh
 nvm install 10.14.2 64